A story of my recent (failed) attempt to source books to resell on Amazon by setting up a book collection box at a major university.

 The story of my failed “textbook drop” experiment

 I’ve been dumpster diving since high school.
 One of the most spectacular experiences for any dumpster diver is the dorms at any major university during the end of the semester.

-I won’t say where I was living, but one year a friend (and Amazon seller) and I weren’t going to be in town for the big weekend after the semester ended, when most trash was discarded.
-We knew among that trash would be possibly thousands of books, and regretted that we wouldn’t be there for it.
-So we came up with a cool plan.
+This year, a friend (and fellow Amazon seller) and I weren’t going to be in town for the big weekend after the school semester ended (when most trash was discarded).
+We knew among that trash would be possibly thousands of books we could resell on Amazon, and regretted that we wouldn’t be there for it.

 We went to the U-Haul store, where I paid for the only box I’ve ever purchased in my life.
-Normally I would have dumpstered a box as well, but we need something that looked very new.
+Normally I would have dumpster dived a box as well, but we need something that looked very new.
 It was a box that sat vertical about 3 feet high.
 We cut a slot in the top and posted a sign on top that read “Place Books Here.”

+I was expecting a textbook goldmine, netting me thousands (particularly during the upcoming textbook season).
 The idea of course was that any student hauling their old books to the dumpster would see the box and comply with the signs request to put books in it.

 I think most experiments aren’t really failed ones as long as you carry them out, and we get credit for trying.
 I don’t know what the fate of that box was, but there is no reason this couldn’t be done again very successfully.

 That’s the story.

 The success, they say, is in the attempt.
 And next year I plan to use this tactic to score tons of books to resell, that otherwise would have been lost to the landfill…